A Chirality-Based Quantum Leap: Chirality and Spin Theory

-Coupled to the transport mechanism, all the models proposed to explain CISS have focused on processes involving quantum coherent aspects, non-unitary proposals have been contemplated \cite{Matityahu2016}.
-CISS occurs at room temperature so, how do these quantum mechanisms survive?
-Generic voltage-probe leakage is a minimal model to foresee decoherent effects.
-In fact, such probes have shown to be a route to spin-polarization as a breaking of time reversal symmetry would imply.
-A more explicit model for decoherence would be to include the electron-phonon coupling as a major mechanism for decoherence \cite{Galperin2007,Matityahu2016} and describe how electronic and spin degrees of freedom couple to the phonon bath in the tunneling process.
-A first analysis has revealed a partial electron-phonon decoupling to first order in longitudinal modes \cite{Suzuura2002} while the coupling persists for optical modes in DNA.
+All models proposed for CISS focus on some extent of quantum coherence, although non-unitary proposals have been considered.\cite{Matityahu2016} CISS occurs at room temperature; how do coherent quantum mechanical effects survive?
+Generic voltage--probe leakage is a minimal model to examine decoherence effects.
+In fact, such probes have been shown to be a route to spin polarization as breaking time reversal symmetry would indicate.
+A more explicit model for decoherence would include the electron--phonon coupling as a major decoherence mechanism\cite{Galperin2007,Matityahu2016, Peralta20} and describe how electronic and spin degrees of freedom couple to the phonon bath in the tunneling process.
+Analysis finds a partial electron--phonon decoupling to first order in the longitudinal modes \cite{Suzuura2002}, while the coupling persists for optical modes in DNA.
 This mechanism could also operate in oligopeptides.
-All the theoretical and computational tools associated with this approach are ready to assess the influence of spin-phonon coupling in electron transfer and transport in chiral molecules.
+All of the theoretical and computational tools associated with this approach are prepared to assess the influence of spin--phonon coupling in electron transfer and transport in chiral molecules.